anakarlasantana/send_email_reactJs/README.md

 # 💻 Is it running?
 You can check it out up and running at [Vercel by clicking here](https://send-email-react-js.vercel.app/).

-# 👀 Where can I find the web frontend and the mobile app?
+# 👀 Where can I find the backend API?
 You can check the repositories here:

 [NodeJs API Repository](https://github.com/anakarlasantana/send_email_nodeJs)